-UNSC due to vote on Israel-Hamas truce after repeated US vetoes
+UN Security Council in intense negotiations on Gaza humanitarian resolution

 It demands the parties to the conflict – Hamas and Israel – fulfil their obligations under international humanitarian law and enable “the immediate, safe and unhindered delivery of humanitarian assistance at scale directly to the Palestinian civilian population throughout the Gaza Strip”.

-Al Jazeera’s Elizondo noted that the draft also “calls for the UN to monitor all of the aid distribution in Gaza”.
-That is something “new”, our correspondent said.
+Elizondo noted that the draft resolution also “calls for the UN to monitor all of the aid distribution in Gaza”.
+That is something new, the Al Jazeera correspondent said.
 “Previous Security Council drafts never had that wording in it.”

 The draft also reiterates calls for the protection of civilians and infrastructure critical for their survival, including hospitals, schools, places of worship and UN facilities.
 It demands the immediate and unconditional release of all captives held by Hamas.